+1. The Participants encourage non-Participants that are developing a manufacturing capacity for civil aircraft to apply the disciplines of this Sector Understanding.
+In this context the Participants invite non-Participants to enter into a dialogue with them regarding the conditions of joining the ASU.

-- 1. The Secretariat should ensure that a non-Participant interested in participating in this Sector Understanding is provided with full information on the terms and conditions associated with becoming a Participant to this Sector Understanding. - 2.
-The non-Participant concerned would confirm, at an appropriate level, that it would agree to provisionally apply the disciplines of this Sector Understanding. - 3.
-The non-Participant would then be invited by the Participants to take part in the activities in pursuance of this Sector Understanding and to attend, as an observer, the relevant meetings.
-Such an invitation would be for a maximum of two years and could be renewed once. - 4 At the end of that period, the non-Participant shall indicate whether it wishes to become a Participant in this Sector Understanding and to follow its disciplines; in the case of such confirmation, the non-Participant shall contribute, on an annual basis, to the costs associated with the implementation of this Sector Understanding. - 5.
-The interested non-Participant shall be considered a Participant 30 working days after the confirmation referred to in Article 4 of this Appendix.
+2. The Secretariat should ensure that a non-Participant interested in participating in this Sector Understanding is provided with full information on the terms and conditions associated with becoming a Participant to this Sector Understanding.

+3. The non-Participant would then be invited by the Participants to take part in the activities in pursuance of this Sector Understanding and to attend, as an observer, the relevant meetings.
+Such an invitation would be for a maximum of two years and could be renewed once for a further two years.
+During this period the non-Participant shall be invited to provide a review of its export credit system, especially for the export of civil aircraft.

+4. At the end of that period, the non-Participant shall indicate whether it wishes to become a Participant in this Sector Understanding and to follow its disciplines; in the case of such confirmation, the non-Participant shall contribute, on an annual basis, to the costs associated with the implementation of this Sector Understanding.

+5. The interested non-Participant shall be considered a Participant 30 working days after the confirmation referred to in Article 4 of this Appendix.